REASON FOR POLICY

 The University conducts pre-employment background checks to

-promote a safe work environment and to assist those hiring in making prudent
+promote a safe work environment and to assist Hiring Managers in making prudent

 employment decisions based upon comprehensive job-related information.

 The University conducts background checks on all potential employees and volunteers.
 Candidates who apply for full-time

-the accuracy of the information provided by the candidate and the background
+the accuracy of the information provided by the candidate.
+The results of a background

-check results will determine his/her suitability for employment at the
+check will determine a candidate's suitability for employment at the

 federal and state laws, including the Fair Credit Reporting Act and the California